Arthur E. Drumm: Marysville Rotary Broom Service, Inc.

 In 1964, Drumm started Marysville Rotary Broom Service, Inc. in his machine shop, which was on the property of his home and farm.
 He would sell locally and regionally through "word of mouth."
 In the late 1960s he would develop a machine which made the manufacturing of wafer brooms cheaper and faster through a mechanical process, versus the old manual process.
 This gave the business an advantage, and production increased dramatically.
+During this time Drumm would acquire his steel from the infant Worthington Industries corporation, in which he said John H. McConnell would personally load shipments into his trucks.

 By the 1970s, the company had become a notable player in the industry, selling nationally and worldwide.
 Drumm would obtain several more U.S. patents in the years to come, which included intellectual property for core mounting assemblies, sweeper brushes, rotary broom core assemblages, spiral brushes, and brush bristle units.
 The machine shop Drumm had started in eventually would be transformed into a modern factory through additions and new construction during this period.